 Laurie is Co-Investigator (Co-I) of the Blood Bricks project at RHUL.
 Since 2008 he has explored how inequality structures mobility in Cambodia.
 Laurie has undertaken research on economic development and inequalities for a range of NGOs in Cambodia including Transparency International, Plan International, Save the Children, CARE International, ActionAid, and the IDRC, among others.
 See here for his publications and further info.

-Nithya is a Research Associate on the Blood Bricks project.
-She has recently submitted her PhD thesis which examines tobacco farmers and traders in Tamil Nadu, south India.
+Nithya is a postdoctoral researcher on the Blood Bricks project.
+Her PhD thesis examined tobacco farmers and traders in Tamil Nadu, south India.
 Her work focuses on how agrarian change among tobacco agriculturalists can be understood as a socio-ecological process, and she has also written on issues of global health and tobacco production.

 Mr Thomas Cristofoletti